opentechinstitute/tech-for-social-justice/_posts/2018-05-30-practitioner-profile-noel-hidalgo.markdown

 “Nobody’s creating open data curriculum,” Noel explained.
 “Through our advocacy we've come up with a very clear kind of framework of what we want data to look like.
 We want data to be in the open data portal, and because the open data portal has a tabular interface, we want to be able to just use the data as it is in the open data portal.
 We also want there to be an associated curriculum around that data, so that way you can learn how to use the data with purpose — without just the data set being there... or a data dictionary, which is like the explanation of all the data values just sitting there.
 The data set should be super accessible.”

 Noel’s interests in technology and current events were cultivated early in his life.
-As the son of Puerto Rican immigrants who relocated to Dayton, Ohio, he remembers watching on television the fall of the Berlin Wall and the Tiananmen massacre.
+As the son of Puerto Ricans who relocated to Dayton, Ohio, he remembers watching on television the fall of the Berlin Wall and the Tiananmen massacre.

 “My father was like, ‘You have to study the news,’” Noel said.
 “So we would sit as a family, and we would watch the nightly news together in the evening, tune into CNN and watch the last gasps of the 20th century devolve and the beginning of the 21st century evolve.”